Passive Fire Protection for HVAC

 Active protection refers to devices that play an active role during a fire event.
 Devices like fire extinguishers and sprinkler systems are obvious examples of active devices because they work to suppress the fire and to extinguish it.
 They take an active role in fighting the fire.

-Smoke detectors are considered active devices, even if they don't suppress or extinguish fires.
+Smoke detectors are active devices, even if they don't suppress or extinguish fires.
 They still play an active role during an emergency.
-Smoke detectors alert occupants to the presence of smoke, so that they can quickly leave the premises through the designated fire exits.
+Smoke detectors alert occupants to smoke, so that they can quickly leave the premises through the designated fire exits.
 Smoke detectors can also work with passive devices to keep fire contained.

 Passive Fire Protection

 Passive protection plays a passive and key role during a fire.
 Where active devices can suppress fire, passive devices work to prevent the fire from spreading through the building.
-Passive devices are designed to slow the spread of fire, so that occupants can evacuate the building, but not on their own.
-Passive devices must be combined into fire-resistant assemblies, consisting of several devices.
+Passive devices slow the spread of fire, so that occupants can evacuate the building, but not on their own.
+Fire-resistant assemblies must incorporate several passive devices.
 These assemblies create a compartment.

 Fire dampers are passive fire protection

-You will find these compartments in key areas throughout the building. is to slow the spread of fire.
-Compartments help establish safe routes for occupants to safely evacuate during an emergency.
-Each passive device is designed and rigorously tested to contain the dangerous elements of fire to a specific place in the building, when they are part of a complete assembly.
-Fire dampers and smoke dampers act as passive protection for your HVAC system.
-These dampers are known as UL-rated dampers, or as life safety dampers.
+You will find these compartments in key areas throughout the building.
+Compartments help ensure occupants can safely evacuate during emergencies via established safe routes.
+Engineers design and rigorously test each passive device to contain dangerous fire elements in a specific building location when part of a complete assembly.
+Fire dampers and smoke dampers are passive protection for your HVAC system.
+We call these dampers UL-rated dampers, or life safety dampers.

 Fire barriers are walls in a building that are built with fire-resistant material.
 Their main purpose is to withstand fire for a certain amount of time, depending on the barrier’s rating.
 Like most walls in a building, the fire barrier will have one or more points where ductwork passes through the wall.
-These points are referred to as barrier penetrations.
+In the HVAC industry, we refer to these points as barrier penetrations.
 Flames can quickly spread through these penetrations and bypass the barrier.
-Fire dampers are installed in fire barrier penetrations, so that they close off the penetration during a fire event.
+Fire dampers close off these penetrations during a fire to maintain the fire barrier.

 Illustration of a fire damper in a fire barrier

-Fire dampers are designed to close at the first signs of a fire.
+Fire dampers close at the first signs of a fire.
 They stay in the full-open position until they need to close.
-The blades will be held in place with a fusible link until they need to close.
+A heat response device, like a fusible link, holds the blades in place until they need to close.
 The exact placement of the fusible link will depend on the damper’s design.
 For curtain blade dampers, the fusible link will hold the blade to the top of the damper.
 Learn more about curtain blades with this quick Condenser article.
 The fusible link breaks apart at elevated temperatures, typically 165 degrees Fahrenheit, which releases the blade.
 The curtain blade can close by spring action or by gravity.
 Once it is closed, the fire damper will cover the penetration.

 Fire Dampers as Passive Protection

-Fire dampers can be either static or dynamic, depending on how your HVAC system handles a fire event.
-Dynamic fire dampers are designed to close against airflow.
+Fire dampers can be static or dynamic, depending on how your HVAC system handles a fire event.
+Dynamic fire dampers close against airflow.
 These dampers will use a spring mechanism to drive the blades closed.
 Static fire dampers require still-air conditions to fully close.

 Curtain dampers in the full-open position

 The blades of a static damper return to a fully closed position on their own, with only gravity to assist the closure method.
-Static fire dampers are not guaranteed to close if air is passing through the damper.
-They should only be used in applications where the airflow will stop when a fire is detected.
+Air passing through a static fire damper prevents it from closing.
+Use them only in applications when fire detection shuts down all system fans.

 Once closed, fire dampers will remain closed.
-When it is safe to reenter the building, a technician can assess the damper to determine if it can be reused.
+A technician will assess the damper to determine its reusability when it's safe to re-enter the building.
 If the curtain damper is still useable, the technician can open and reset the damper to its fully open position, then lock the blade in place with a new fusible link.
-If it was damaged in the fire, the damper will be replaced by a new one.
+If damaged, the technician will replace the damper with a new one.
 Each fire damper will have a fire-resistance rating, which is determined through rigorous testing of sample units.

-Once testing is complete, the damper will be rated for either one-and-a-half hours or three hours of fire resistance.
+Once testing is complete, engineers will rate the damper for one-and-a-half hours or three hours of fire resistance.
 This means that the fire damper will remain closed and intact for the rated period.
 This rating will coincide with the fire barrier’s rating.
-As a rule, choose 1.5-hour-rated fire dampers for barriers rated for less than three hours.
+Choose 1.5-hour-rated fire dampers for barriers rated for less than three hours.
 Choose 3-hour-rated fire dampers when the barrier’s fire rating is three hours or more.

 Fire damper subjected to fire resistance testing